QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 We turn to such theories of *sustainable plans* next.

-## A fourth model of government decision making
+## A Fourth Model of Government Decision Making

 In this model